jdossgollin/lab-guide/docs/expectations.md

 1. **Oversee the Publication Process:** Published paper are the main output of our team.
 The PI can help identify when results are ready to publish, select which journals to target, and help manage the ups and downs of the revision process.
 1. **Define the Technical Approach:** Software and computing are very important to our group.
 The PI is working hard to provide a software and hardware environment that enables everyone else to be as productive as possible.
 1. **Provide Moral Support:** Graduate school, and research in general, can be an emotional roller coaster.
 James has been through these challenges personally and is always available to listen and provide advice.
 See [Health and Wellness](/health/)
 1. **Provide Material Support:** You are never expected to spend any of your personal finances on anything related to research.
-All conference travel, computer supplies, books, etc. etc. can be paid for with grant support (see item 2 above).
+All conference travel, computer supplies, books, etc. can be paid for with grant support (see item 2 above).
 Coordinate these expenses, in advance, with James.
 1. **Provide Recommendation Letters:** You need them for almost every career move.
 1. **Sign Stuff:** There are lots of signatures needed to navigate the bureaucracy.
 1. **Departmental Service:** The PI has lots of responsibilities to the department, including attending department meetings, participating in committees, and serving on student masters meetings / qualifying exams / thesis proposals / thesis defenses.